Undergraduate portfolio preparation

 • Example of experimentation with new materials, media, processes or methods

 • For the BA Animation and Illustration: examples of drawings from life, narrative images, and sequential images.
-We don't require animation work, but if you do have it we encourage you to include it.
-Good quality scans or photos of your art are essential, as is an easy to open and navigate package such as a PDF.
+We don't require animation work, but if you do have it we encourage you to include it as an embedded link to your Vimeo or YouTube page.
+Good quality scans or photos of your art are essential, as is an easy-to-open and navigate package such as a PDF.
 It's also helpful if you include a title page with your name on it, and starting with an eye-catching and impressive image will also help you get our attention.

 How does the undergraduate portfolio process work?